 Kundalini

 Hindu mythology’s Kundalini, a formidable Snake, is the subject of several astounding stories, folklore, and legends.
 Each person’s spine is believed to hold Kundalini, also called the sacred serpent or the Snake spirit.
-Let’s explore the legends that surround this mythical animal.
+It would certainly be interesting to explore the legends that surround this mythical animal.

 One of the most popular beliefs about Kundalini was that she played a big part in the universe’s formation.
 In the context of this myth, at the beginning of time, the celestial egg, which represented the cosmos, was a sanctuary for the holy serpent Kundalini.
 Just after the egg hatched, Kundalini awoke and started to ascend through the chakras, creating the universe as she went.
 The tremendous creative force connected with it, Kundalini, is the basis of this tale.